carlyhall4/carlyhall4/README.md

 Hi, I’m Caroline (Carly) Hall, and this is my Github page.
-I'm interested in computer science languages and data analyst techniques.
+I'm currently a fourth year student at the University of Miami studying Math, Statistics, Computer Science, and Psychology.
+I'm interested in problem solving with data analysis techniques.
-I'm currently working on improving my Python skills, specifically web scraping with Python.
+I'm currently working on improving my Python skills, specifically website scraping with Python.
 I am looking to collaborate with companies to help them reach their sales goals through data mining.
 You can reach me at plmkji@gmail.com, or call/text me at (626) 993-8823